 Advocating for a well-regulated licensed assisted living facility is by no means to encourage families from getting rid of caring for their child with disability.
 For this reason, founding members must design a strong guideline for admission into the assisted living facility.
 The guideline must also bind founders, government, and board members to provide permanent or temporary assistance.

 Chairperson of Autism Care Nepal Society (ACNS) and a mother of child with autism, Dr Sunita Maleku Amatya, shares, “The most important thing is that our son to be happy even after we are gone.
 There is not a single day when the uncertainty of the future doesn’t bother us.”
 The uncertainty faced by most parents regarding what the future must be like for children with neuro developmental disability such as autism spectrum disorder (ASD) or cerebral palsy, likely lies in the fact that their child may experience discrimination, get compromised care or may become victims of vulnerable situations.
 Thus, the time to act and secure their future is now.

-This article was written by our Senior Program Officer-Community Based Rehabilitation, Ms. Samridhi Rana Thapa.
-The article was originally published in the national daily, The Himalayan Times on 9 July.
+This article was written by our Senior officer-Community Based Rehabilitation Ms. Samridhi Rana Thapa which was originally published on The Himalayan Times on 9 July.